SenseNet/sensenet/docs/content-naming.md

     - Cause: The overall path length of the Content with the provided name exceeds the maximum allowed number of characters.
 The maximum length is determined by the data provider.
     - Resource key: Portal, PathTooLongMessage
 - Content path may only contain characters allowed in configuration.
     - Cause: the provided path contains invalid characters.
-Invalid name characters are defined with the sensenet/contentNaming/InvalidNameCharsPattern web.config key.
+Invalid name characters are defined using the InvalidNameCharsPattern web.config key.
 The '/' character in a path is always considered to be valid.
     - Resource key: Portal, InvalidPathMessage
 - Content name may only contain characters allowed in configuration.
     - Cause: the provided name contains invalid characters.
-Invalid name characters are defined with the sensenet/contentNaming/InvalidNameCharsPattern web.config key.
+Invalid name characters are defined using the InvalidNameCharsPattern web.config key.
     - Resource key: Portal, InvalidNameMessage
 - Name cannot start with whitespace.
     - Cause: the provided name starts with space, which is not allowed.